-In response to the state-wide shortage of teachers trained to work with Visually Impaired students, Missouri State University has developed a state-wide alternative Visually Impaired Certification Program (VIP) which allows both currently certified teachers and candidates with a bachelor's degree but no certification to earn their initial certificate in Visually Impaired (Blind and Partially Sighted) Birth - Grade 12.
+In response to the state-wide shortage of teachers trained to work with Visually Impaired students, Missouri State University has developed a state-wide alternative Blindness and Low Vision Certification Program (BLV) which allows both currently certified teachers and candidates with a bachelor's degree but no certification to earn their initial certificate in Blindness and Low Vision (Birth - Grade 12).
 This program has received full accreditation from the Association for Education and Rehabilitation of the Blind and Visually Impaired (AER), the National Council for Accreditation of Teacher Education (NCATE) and the Missouri Department of Elementary and Secondary Education (DESE).

-The VIP program allows students the option to teach on a Provisional Certificate in Missouri with Visually Impaired students while pursuing certification.
-In order to offer the program throughout the state of Missouri, students complete 21 hours of masters level VI coursework online through Missouri State University and must complete the Praxis II exam for Cross Categorical Special Education (*.
-Those without a current teaching certificate also complete 12 hours of specific education coursework (and Praxis II #0281 - Blind and Partially Sighted) at ANY College or University in Missouri with a teacher education program approved by the Department of Elementary and Secondary Education (DESE).
+The BLV program allows students the option to teach on a Provisional Certificate in Missouri with blind and low vision students while pursuing certification.
+In order to offer the program throughout the state of Missouri, students complete 21 hours of masters level BLV coursework online through Missouri State University and must complete the Praxis II exam for Cross Categorical Special Education.
+Those without a current teaching certificate also complete 12 hours of specific education coursework (and Praxis II #0282 - Blind and Partially Sighted) at ANY College or University in Missouri with a teacher education program approved by the Department of Elementary and Secondary Education (DESE).
 Because this program is usually completed while working full-time, the program takes approximately 2-3 years to complete.
 To view the list of courses required in this program, click here.

 Additional coursework in Special Education and/or attendance at workshops may be needed to prepare you for successful completion of the Praxis II exam in Cross-Categorical Special Education (exam #0543).